matahombres/RealScoreboard/README.md

 # RealScoreboard
 RealScoreboard sourcecode repository

-This is the repository for the upcoming plugin.
+This is the repository for the Spigot plugin.